wp-plugins/custom-content-type-manager/readme.txt

 http://www.youtube.com/watch?v=J2ualshshGo

+This plugin was written in part for the book [WordPress 3 Plugin Development Essentials](http://www.packtpub.com/wordpress-3-plugin-development-essentials/book), published by Packt.

 The Custom Content Type Manager plugin allows users to create custom content types (also known as post types) and standardize custom fields for each, including dropdowns, checkboxes, and images.
 This gives WordPress CMS functionality making it easier to use WP for eCommerce or content-driven sites.

 One of the problems with WordPress' custom fields is that they are not standardized: users must add them one at a time each time they create a new post.
 Furthermore, by default, WordPress' custom fields supports only text fields.
 This plugin lets users define a list of custom fields for each content type so that the same custom fields appear on each new post in a uniform way.